bfollek/aoc21/README.md

 #### Remember

+* `rating-loop` and `rating-reduced` as two ways to do the same thing.
+In this case, maybe `rating-loop` is cleaner?
+Though `rating-reduced` doesn't need an extra check to prevent an infinite loop.
 * `vector-of` for performance.
 Unboxed primitives.
 (Though not a big deal in this case, still good to know.)
 * The `as->` threading macro.
 * `pr-str` to print a LazySeq.